alicharchi/runtrace/README.md

 # Runtrace

-Runtrace is a lightweight **simulation run tracking system** for monitoring, managing, and coordinating computational runs.
-It was initially designed for monitoring OpenFOAM runs but can be used in any scientific or engineering workflow where run state, metadata, and lifecycle tracking are essential.

----
+Runtrace is a **lightweight simulation run tracking** system that leverages Apache Kafka event streaming for scalable, high-throughput logging and lifecycle tracking.
+Originally built for OpenFOAM simulations, it supports general scientific and engineering workflows and provides email notifications on run completion and status updates.

 ## Features